 Once complete, the Motor Vehicle Dealer Bond should be sent to:

 Montgomery, AL 36117

 Although Alabama increased the limits of the Motor Vehicle Dealer and Authorized Agent Bond, these bonds are still inexpensive and easy to get.
+You can get one in minutes by clicking here.
 Auto Dealers in the state need to make sure they get replacement bonds in place by October 1st.
 Most surety bond companies will prorate the unused time on your existing surety bond, so it is better to act sooner than later.
 MG Surety bonds works with 25+ surety bond companies to ensure that we can find the best solution for Auto Dealers in all circumstances.
-Contact us anytime or visit our Frequently Asked Questions Page for more information on surety bonds.
+Contact us anytime for more information on surety bonds.